Kaltsoon/data-management-and-databases/exercises/ld-exercises.md

 Translate the ER diagrams below to relation schemas. **Underline primary keys** and write a **foreign key definition for each foreign key (below the relation schema)**.

+> [!TIP]
+> Again, start by identifying the relationship type (one-to-one, many-to-one, or many-to-many).
+Then, figure out how to derive the relations for that specific relationship type.

 ### a.

 ![ER diagram](./assets/ld-task-2-a.png)